Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 What needs to be adapted before going to production

-The workflow is a good template, but not a ready-made firm standard process.
+The workflow is a good template, but not a finished firm standard process.

 1. Replace client matching